 During that 7 day stretch, the client saw a 2.25 ROAS.
 This is coming from a campaign history that had never seen a ROAS above 2.0 before.

 And all we did was simplify, trust the algorithm, and let Facebook do the rest.

-The next pillar of the Facebook Power 5 Pentagon is Campaign Budget Optimization, or what some refer to as CBO.
+The next pillar of the Facebook Power 5 Pentagon is Campaign Budget Optimization (CB).

 Campaign Budget Optimization is the new way of setting ad budgets at the campaign level, rather than the ad set level.
 Instead of manually controlling how much budget each ad set gets, Facebook will adjust budget between your ad sets and push budget to where you’ll have the most opportunity for a conversion.
 This takes the “guesswork” out of it and allows you to optimize spend in real-time.

 What advertisers originally loved so much about ad set level budgets is that you can control how much budget is allocated to each individual audience.